awsdocs/aws-doc-sdk-examples/javav2/example_code/polly/Readme.md

 A README that discusses how to run and test the Java Amazon Polly Service code examples.

-## Running the Java Amazon SES Java files
+## Running the Amazon Polly Java files

 **IMPORTANT**